lmammino/loige.co/astro/src/content/posts/2022-02-02_2021-a-year-in-review/index.md

 written_with: null
 tags:
   - life
+description: In 2021 I joined fourTheorem, became a Microsoft MVP, spoke at many conferences, learned Rust, contributed to open source and much more.
+I reflect on my professional achievements over the past year.
 ---

 A post where I reflect on my professional life in 2021 as a look ahead for what to expect in 2022.